cjdev2/serialization/README.md

 # Serialization

-Serialization library exposing a typeclass-based functional interface for Scala 2.11 and 2.12.
+Serialization library exposing a typeclass-like functional interface for Scala 2.11 and 2.12.

 Copyright © 2016 CJ Affiliate under the terms of the MIT License.
 See "LICENSE" for details.